Last updated on August 1st, 2023

 What I finally realized after a lot of research was, at it’s core, there really wasn’t a lot of equipment needed.
 In fact, it really comes down to five core pieces:

-The explosion in saddle hunting popularity has resulted in a similar rise in tree saddle manufactures, so there are now a wide variety of options on the market to choose from.
+The explosion in popularity of this style of hunting has resulted in a similar rise in tree saddle manufactures, so there are now a wide variety of options on the market to choose from in both single panel and two panel designs.
 Some of the more popular manufacturers are:

 - Aero Hunter